Gardening Tips for Hurting Hands

 - Use ergonomic tools that reduce stress on muscles and joints.

 Most importantly, be aware of what your body is telling you and address minor aches and pains before they develop into something worse.
 When you notice discomfort, that’s your cue to take a break for stretching, hydration, and rest.
-Here are a couple basic stretches to start you out:
+Here are a couple basic stretches that can help.
+They are active exercises, designed to avoid generating additional strain.
+Move comfortably within your range of motion to the point of a minor stretch for best effects.

 If problems persist, get help early!
 We have multiple physical therapists on staff who are experienced in diagnosing and handling hand, wrist, and arm conditions and can often reverse painful conditions, especially when addressed early.
 The goal is to avoid injury in the first case though, so be proactive: Make realistic gardening goals, planning time in for rest and stretching, so you can stay outside and active all summer long!